profsmith89/ctps/_sources/chap13.md

 Let's write a function called `get_fname` that does this.
 It will contain something like the RE we just used to capture words containing both capital and small letters, i.e., `r'[a-zA-Z]+'`.
 But because our filenames often also include digits and the underscore (`_`) character, we'll use a new metacharacter `\w`, which is a shorthand for `[a-zA-Z0-9_]`.

 Our RE is now `r'\w+'`, which can match filenames without any file extension.
 The filenames in the interpreter's error message are all Python scripts, and we want to include in the match the extension `.py`.
-The only tricky bit here is that the period character is a metacharacter equivalent to the shell wildcard `?`: In REs, the period character matches any single character except a newline.
+The only tricky bit here is that the period character is a metacharacter equivalent to the shell wildcard `?`; it matches any single character except a newline.
 Since we want to match an actual period, we'll escape it.

 Our RE has become `r'\w+\.py'`.
 So far so good, but what if a directory name in the absolute path matches this pattern?
 We don't want that.[^fn22] We want only the last component of a file's absolute path, which is its filename.
 We can specify this in our RE by using yet another metacharacter: the dollar sign (`$`).
 This metacharacter introduces us to a new idea and that's the matching of *a point in a string*.
 A dollar sign in a RE means that we want to match the end of a string or the point just before the next newline character, which is where we'll find the filename.